The STORY

 The Unexpected PLOT TWIST(S)

-After sharing his experience online, Sam A) discovered he really quite enjoyed having his nails done and B) received an overwhelming wave of encouragement.
-Hundreds of messages and comments flooded in, urging him to explore the idea further.
+After sharing his experience online, Sam discovered he really quite enjoyed having his nails done — and received an overwhelming wave of encouragement.

 3